 The grip is also an important part that often goes underestimated.
-The grip is imperative because it determines how you handle a weight and how a weight feels in your hand.
+The grip is imperative because it determines how you handle the weight and how a weight feels in your hand.
 If the grip hurts your hand, this can be a crucial problem for future workouts.
 It isn’t just the material of the grip but also the design.
-Some grips have ergonomic designs that are meant to fit perfectly in the palm of your hand while others are textured with contour to prevent slip for a secure performance.
+Some grips have ergonomic designs that are meant to fit perfectly in the palm of your hand while others are textured with a contour to prevent slip for secure performance.
 The cross-hatch design you often see is called knurling.
 It helps you maintain a firm grip even when your hands are soaked with sweat.
 Vinyl won’t have knurling because vinyl grips themselves act as non-slip material.

 If you absolutely cannot find a comfortable grip, and your hands are always throbbing in pain from your reps, it might be time to resort to weight gloves.

 Despite what you think, it isn’t that uncommon for hands to get blisters, calluses, and other things from lifting weights.
 Even if the grip is textured for better grip, the texture can very easily tear your hands and leave you with an unpleasant injury.
 Having weight gloves solves this problem, as you will no longer need to worry about blisters and can focus on your performance.
 Workout gloves not only provide you with hand protection but can also:

 - Give you a better grip advantage so they don’t slip.